-With regards to the kinds of costs you would have as a tourist in Spain, you can broadly divide Spain into three sections:
+With regards to the kinds of costs you would have as a tourist in Spain, you can broadly divide the country into three sections:

 - Rest of Spain: Cheaper than Madrid and Barcelona.

-For a bed in a dorm in a youth hostel, expect to pay between 13€ and 24€ per night, for a double room in a pension, double that.
+For a bed in a dorm in a youth hostel, expect to pay between 13€ and 24€ per night.
+For a double room in a pension, double that.
 For 70€ per night, you will get a very nice room.
-Find the Best Deals on Hotels on Tripadvisor.

 Food & Drink Budget

 - Coffee and a pastry or toast for breakfast is under 2€ (add 1.50€ for freshly squeezed orange juice)